-Once Lightstream triages and assigns a priority to an event, we engage with the customer to mitigate the event or provide guidance regarding the root cause of the event and whether the event was legitimate.
-The method of alerting can be customized as part of the operational model.
+Once Lightstream triages and assigns a priority to a series of events and a determination of an incident is made, we engage with the customer to mitigate the incident or provide guidance regarding the root cause, or possibly work to re-classify the incident as a false-positive based on customer feedback.
+The method of alerting can be customized as part of the operational model, as each customer has different requirements, escalation procedures, and needs.